Report: Maine House Speaker Sara Gideon to challenge Sen. Collins

 Citing five unnamed sources – three Democrats in Maine and two national Democratic strategists – the Washington, D.C.-based news organization said Gideon will launch her campaign sometime after the close of the 129th Legislature next week.

-Gideon, 47, of Freeport, has flirted with the idea of a Senate run since last fall, when Collins faced enormous pressure over her vote to confirm U.S. Supreme Court nominee Brett Kavanaugh.
+Gideon, 47, a Freeport Democrat, has flirted with the idea of a Senate run since last fall, when Collins faced enormous pressure over her vote to confirm U.S. Supreme Court nominee Brett Kavanaugh.
 Gideon is in her fourth and final term in the Maine House and has been speaker for the last two.

 Last October, Gideon said she was seriously considering a run and was critical of Collins’ support of Kavanaugh.

-Alex Stack, spokesman for the Maine Democratic Party, declined to comment on Gideon’s candidacy.
+Alex Stack, spokesman for the Maine Democratic Party, declined to comment on the report but said the party expects a primary.

+“Senator Collins has let a lot of people down over the past two and a half years, and she’s no longer the advocate for Maine that we all thought she was – all of the polling and data shows that Mainers are ready for a change,” he said.
+“Now Democrats are stepping up to the plate to show what we can achieve together when Mainers, not D.C. special interests, are calling the shots.”

-Collins, 66, has not said definitively that she will seek another term but already has raised almost $4 million for her campaign and is widely expected to fight to keep her seat.
+Collins, 66, has not said definitively that she will seek another term but already has raised almost $4 million in campaign funds and is widely expected to fight to keep her seat.

-Gideon would be the most high-profile challenger to Collins to enter the race.
+Gideon would be the most high-profile challenger yet to enter the race.

-On Thursday, longtime progressive activist and State House lobbyist Betsy Sweet, who made an unsuccessful bid for the governor’s office in 2018, announced that she will run for the U.S. Senate in 2020.
+On Thursday, longtime progressive activist and State House lobbyist Betsy Sweet, who made an unsuccessful bid for the governor’s office in 2018, announced that she will run for Collins’ seat in 2020.
 The only other Democrat to announce is Bre Kidman, a Saco attorney, who has no elected experience.

-Collins last won reelection in 2014, defeating Democrat Shenna Bellows, former head of the American Civil Liberties Union of Maine now a state senator, with more than 68 percent of the vote.
+Collins last won re-election in 2014, defeating Democrat Shenna Bellows, former head of the American Civil Liberties Union of Maine and now a state senator, with more than 68 percent of the vote.

 Although some polls have shown Collins losing some support, she remains popular and has unmatched name recognition.